conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 Both Topics and Members lists can be explored further down to individual member/topic-partition assignments.

-On top of that graphs are now directly available in the resource page for Lag and Time Lag, as well as a dedicated tab to manage Alerts
+On top of that graphs are now directly available in the resource page for Lag and Time Lag, as well as a dedicated tab to manage Alerts.

 ![Kafka Connect Wizard](/images/changelog/platform/v29/consumer-groups.png)